 It also saves you time and makes you highly productive.

 Remember that while blogging, you are not writing with a pen on paper.
 You can edit the post whenever you want.
-So just, let it flow.

 Rather than hovering back to the typo or grammatical mistakes in the middle of writing, keep the mistakes as they are.